dmitry-viskov/pylti1.3/README.rst

 This is a draft of an API endpoint.
 Wrap it in a library of your choice.

 Create a ``FlaskRequest`` adapter.
 Then create an instance of ``FlaskMessageLaunch``.
 This lets you access data from the LTI launch message if the launch was successful.
-Handle exceptions.
+Make sure to handle exceptions.

 .. code-block:: python